 There is so much to do and see in Berlin; plus, Berlin’s techno and warehouse nightclub culture house arguably the best nightlife in Europe, if not the world!

-We hope our guide for where to stay in Berlin was helpful!
+We hope this guide for where to stay in Berlin was helpful.
 Let us know in the comments if we missed anything!

 Do you own an awesome hostel, hotel or apartment?
 Want to be featured in our list?
 Email [email protected] to find out how.